DerKarlos/obi/README.md

 * JosnData: Main struct of the OSM API return, with all Elements
 * JsonElement: May be a Node, Way or a Relation.
 May have a geo-position, may have tagging
 * JosnTags: TODO: should be a Map:  https://serde.rs/deserialize-map.html

+### Trouble maker?
+* There is already a OSM Building Viewer (but not an Editor): https://github.com/Beakerboy/OSMBuilding/
+* Never ending discussion about 100% part covveridge: https://github.com/StrandedKitty/streets-gl/issues/3